-Few weeks ago Dialog Semiconductor announced a new series of FPGAs named as ForgeFPGA.
-The highlight of these new devices are not a high processing power, the highest speed or the big they are, the main highlights of these devices are Low-Power and Low-Cost.
-This kind of announces show us the way of the new FPGAs.
-The main point is that there is a place for small FPGA with a low consumption and also very affordable prices (<10$).
-In this area we can found some devices from the main FPGA manufacturers, but also some other manufacturers that are specialized in this market, like Dialog and Gowin.
-In this post I will use an FPGA from Gowin, the Littlebee GW1NSR, and I will analyze from my point of view its DSP capabilities.
+A few weeks ago Dialog Semiconductor announced a new series of FPGAs named ForgeFPGA.
+The highlight of these new devices are not high processing power, the highest speed or the big they are, the main highlights of these devices are Low-Power and Low-Cost.
+This kind of announcement shows us the way of the new FPGAs.
+The main point is that there is a place for small FPGAs with low consumption and also very affordable prices (<10$).
+In this area, we can find some devices from the main FPGA manufacturers, but also some other manufacturers that are specialized in this market, like Dialog and Gowin.
+In this post, I will use an FPGA from Gowin, the Littlebee GW1NSR, and I will analyze from my point of view its DSP capabilities.

 The board I have acquired is the Sipeed Tang Nano 4K.
-This board is based on the SiP GW1NSR-4C device, that has inside 4k logic blocks and an Arm Cortex M3 processor.
-This board has access to almost all the pins of the FPGA, that are not a lot, since the FPGA is package in a QFN48.
+This board is based on the SiP GW1NSR-4C device, which has inside 4k logic blocks and an Arm Cortex M3 processor.
+This board has access to almost all the pins of the FPGA, that are not a lot since the FPGA is packaged in a QFN48.
 In addition to the pin headers, the board has an HDMI connector and a MIPI camera socket.

-To test the device in my favorite field, the DSP, I have design a simple audio processing system, where a signal is acquired through an I2S interface (this interface is neither included in the IDE), then this signal is filtered with a 8th order FIR filter, and then is getting out again through a TX I2S interface.
+To test the device in my favorite field, the DSP, I have designed a simple audio processing system, where a signal is acquired through an I2S interface (this interface is neither included in the IDE), then this signal is filtered with an 8th order FIR filter, and then is getting out again through a TX I2S interface.

 I know that is a very simple design but I expect the synthesis process to take at least 10 to 20 seconds, but the process only takes 0,624 seconds… That’s less than the time it takes my colleagues who program the Arm to compile a Hello World!